ionic-team/ionic-portals/website/docs/reference/iOS/portal-webuiview.md

     var body: some View {
         VStack {
             PortalUIWebView(self.portal) { (bridge: CAPBridgeProtocol) in
-              // Use the bridge here to get access to injected plugins you may
+              // Use the bridge here to get access to inject any plugins you may
               // need to communicate between native and the application.
             }
         }